Hemp vs Marijuana: What’s the Difference?

 Thanks to the new Farm Bill, which was signed with a hemp pen by Majority Leader Mitch McConnell, hemp is currently a schedule 5 substance.
 While recognizing the differences between hemp and marijuana was vital for CBD legality, it doesn’t make all forms of CBD oil legal.
 Let’s take a look at the difference between hemp vs marijuana-derived CBD Oil.

-What is the Difference Between Hemp and Marijuana Derived CBD Oil?
+What is the Difference Between Hemp vs Marijuana Derived CBD Oil?

 CBD derived from hemp plants compliant with the Farm Bill is legal in all 50 states.
 That’s because these hemp plants have less than 0.3% THC in their genetic makeup.
 Therefore, companies can use these plants to extract CBD oil without worrying about creating a formula with psychoactive properties.